fightiiing/fightiiing/README.md

 - 🔭 I’m currently working on ... expanding my React projects by introducing more advanced features.
 My final React project was the Superhero App that I have pinned.
 I'm also working on expanding my knowledge of css frameworks, like SASS, and I just finished a project using Tailwind (see the pinned RocketPage).
 - 🌱 I’m currently learning ...
 Pico CSS
-- 🤓 Fun facts: Hobbies include Movies, running, reading, Rocket League, chess, piano, and Fantasy English Premier League!
+- 🤓 Fun facts: Hobbies include being a film nerd, running, reading, Rocket League, chess, piano, and Fantasy English Premier League!
 COYG

 Thanks for reading!